csariyildiz/csariyildiz.github.io/_posts/technical/english-english/vmware-esxi.md

 * Virtualization management software such as VMware vSphere and Microsoft System Center are tools for managing virtualized environments, including VM provisioning, monitoring, and resource allocation.

 Finally as a software upper layers will consists of network management tools, workloads and Applications, monitoring and security tools, configuration Management tools and integration layers.

+## SAN Switches

+SAN Switches use specialized protocols like Fibre Channel (FC) or Fibre Channel over Ethernet (FCoE) for data transmission in storage networks.
+They also often incorporate features like zoning and masking.
+Zoning allows administrators to create logical groups of devices that can communicate with each other, enhancing security and isolation.
+Masking restricts access to specific storage resources for certain devices, adding another layer of security and access control.

+They also have various port types such as Fibre Channel ports, supporting much higher speeds like 32 Gbps to 128 Gbps.
+They offer redundancy and high availability options with redundant power supplies, hot-swappable components, and support for features like Multipath I/O (MPIO) to ensure continuous access to storage even if a component fails.

+They also differ in management and Monitoring Capabilities: SAN switches come with management interfaces and software that cater specifically to storage network configurations.

 ## VMware ESXi and VMware vSphere